-One upshot of the increased competition in post-LASPOA legal market has been the rise of independent, niche firms.
 Dubbed ‘boutique’ firms, because of their smaller size and narrower scope of practice, these firms are on the rise in the UK.
-In recent years a considerable number of partners from ‘magic circle’ and other leading firms have decided to pool their resources and set up their own ‘boutique’ practices to increase their autonomy and flexibility in a highly-competitive market.
-While in many ways these practice may be able to compete more effectively for the work they specialise in, they also face challenges in competing with their larger counterparts.
-Financial constraints, the challenge of book building, tighter budgets and finding new ways to attract the right clients are all concerns for these smaller, newer firms.
+In recent years, considerable number of partners from ‘magic circle’ and other leading firms have decided to pool their resources and set up their own ‘boutique’ practices to increase their autonomy and flexibility in a highly-competitive market.
+While in many ways these practice may be able to compete more effectively for the work they specialise in, they also face challenges in competing with their larger counterparts: financial constraints, the challenge of book building, tighter budgets and finding new ways to attract the right clients.
 Boutiques may find that it takes strategy and creative thinking to compete with larger, well-established firms.

 When it comes to levelling the playing field, litigation finance is one of the most important tools at a smaller firm’s disposal.
 When firms take full advantage of the opportunities litigation funding offers, it can help them compete more effectively by; relieving financial pressures, contributing book building potential, and creating business development and networking opportunities for the firm.